kevinakasam/BeltDrivenEnder3/README.md

 ### I have a special question/ I need a custom version but I'm new to CAD.
 Can you help me?
 Yes of course!
 I'm happy to help, so please contact me via Discord (kevinakasam#2097).
 I'm sure we will find a solution for your problem :)

+### Can I support your work?
+Thank you very much if you want to support my work!
+But please dont feel obligated to do so.
+All parts are free and open source and will stay that way!
+If you still want to support me, you can find a donation link at the bottom of this page.
+Really many many thanks! :)

 ## Troubleshooting
 ### My Z motor moves in the wrong direction!
 Thats a quick fix.
 Just remove all the pins in you motor connector that goes into the mainboard (like I showed you in my video) and insert them in the opposite order (4321 instead of 1234).